 We respectfully acknowledge that we live and work on the traditional unceeded territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.

 - Sessions run rain or shine so parents must dress their children according to the weather.

 - We remain outdoors for the entire class.

 (read our inclement weather policy).

-For information about dressing your child for the outdoors please visit these links.
+For a guide about dressing your child for the outdoors please visit these links.